 A similar one is the fandom insistence that Fred and George routinely refer to themselves/each other as Gred and Forge.
 This was a one-off joke in the first book, when their mother made them Christmas sweaters with their initials on them.
 Apparently people really liked it.

 Annoyingly, most fanfic gets it backwards.
 They had sweaters with their correct initials, the joke is that George didn't know the rest of their names.
 And he also apparently thinks Percy's name is 'Prefect'.

-They also usually finish each other's sentences in fanfics; this happened less than a handful of times in Canon.
+They also usually finish each other's sentences in fanfics, which happened less than a handful of times in Canon.

 In canon Molly had two brothers (possibly twins?) named Fabian and Gideon, who died fighting Death Eaters.
 A common Fanon belief is that Fred and George's initials were meant to honor them, and/or that "Fabian" and "Gideon" are their middle names.

 The idea that Tonks and Charlie, who due to match likely went to school together, were very close - if not childhood friends - and had a relationship that didn't work but ended amiable out is very common, always with the inclusion of some kind of affectionate nickname on Tonks' part.
 You'd think this would've be brought up in the gang's conversation about Tonks joining the family in Phoenix.
 Interestingly, this usually isn't used to break up the ship between Remus and Tonks, but more for background for those two characters.

 Similarly, Percy and Oliver Wood are often paired together or imagined as friends, apparently just because they were in the same year.